KohaILS/koha-manual-zh-cn/source/circulation.rst

 If allowed, the patron can choose the specific item to request.

-From their acocunt, the patron will be able to follow the progress of their request from 'pending'
+From their account, the patron will be able to follow the progress of their request from 'pending'

 |image1400|